- Widely held unsupported assumption based on lies of omission

 So if we removed more than half of ALL agricultural land on the entire planet, which is being used JUST for "beef," we would only lose a very small amount of protein and calories from the global food supply.

 Ranching proponents would likely be outraged that more than half of all agricultural land was being "wasted."
 But in reality, the yield of all that land was ridiculously low anyway and not worth it.
-We'd be better off leaving nature to do its thing on that land, allowing it to support free-living animals and rich ecosystems that include large predators (rather than mere remnants of those living systems) and are therefore truly thriving.
+We'd be better off leaving nature to do its thing on that land, allowing it to support free-living animals and rich ecosystems that include native flora and fauna and robust trophic cascades including large predators (rather than mere remnants of those living systems) and are therefore truly thriving.

 Can marginal land really not be used for vegan food?

 To make up the small amount of protein and calories that grazing ruminants on marginal lands contribute to the global food supply, it wouldn't be hard to use some marginal lands to grow vegan crops.
 The idea that poor quality soils can only support animal production is a widely held yet non-supported assumption.
-Examples of hardy, human-edible plants that grow in difficult conditions include leafy greens, fruit, roots, buckwheat, rye, barley, quinoa, amaranth, and several leguminous plants.
+Examples of hardy, human-edible plants that grow in difficult conditions include leafy greens, fruit, roots, buckwheat, rye, barley, quinoa, amaranth, and several leguminous plants that grow in difficult conditions.
+(Detailed by a soil scientist here.)

 What about other uses?